readren/json-facile/README.md

 _json-facile_ is a lightweight, boilerplateless and efficient [JSON] implementation in Scala.

 * Converts between scala algebraic data types and String JSON documents directly, without any intermediate representation.
 * An efficient JSON parser.
-Considerably faster than [spray] (around 40% when optimized bytecode is enabled, 30% if not).
-If the JSON contains ignored fields the difference is even greater.
+Considerably faster than [spray] (around 47%), although considerably slower than [jsoniter] (around 45%).
+If the JSON contains ignored fields the difference against parsers that use intermediate representations is even greater.
 * Type-class based conversion (no runtime reflection, no intrusion).
 * Automatic derivation: the conversion type-classes of custom ADTs (abstract data types) are automaticaly generated at compile-time by macros.
 Zero boilerplate.
 * The automatic derivation works for any concrete data type.
 It's not required to be a case class nor inherit `scala.Product`.
 The fields names and its types are extracted from the primary constructor.